vanetix/grunt-includes/Readme.md

 Indicates the path to use when looking for included files.
 Instead of using relative path in the include statements, use includePath as base directory.

-#### includePrefix
+#### filenamePrefix
 Type: `String`
 Default: ``

 Prepend the defined string to each included filename before reading them.
-Thus making possible to include "_file.ext" by using directly "file.ext".
+Thus making possible to include "include_file.ext" by using directly "file.ext".

-#### includeExt
+#### filenameSuffix
 Type: `String`
 Default: ``